JEE Main Marks vs Percentile vs Rank 2026

 Mahima Bahl

-NTA uses a normalization method to calculate the JEE Main Session 1 score of a candidate.
-The authority adjusts raw marks obtained in JEE Mains Session 1 and 2, and percentile is calculated based on the number of candidates scoring equal to or below in that particular session.
-There is a strong correlation between JEE Mains marks vs percentile vs rank.
-Generally, higher marks lead to a better rank and a higher percentile according to the JEE Mains 2025 marks vs percentile analysis.
+It is crucial to remember that the NTA uses a normalisation method to calculate the JEE Main Session 1 score of a candidate.
+The authority adjusts the raw marks of a student obtained in JEE Mains Session 1 and 2, and the percentile is calculated based on the number of candidates scoring equal to or below in that particular session.
+Therefore, higher marks lead to a better rank and a higher percentile according to the JEE Mains 2026 marks vs percentile analysis.
+An ideal score for securing admission into the top elite colleges is typically 95+ percentile in JEE Mains 2026.
+With the help of the analysis, students will be able to shortlist their desired colleges for admission to B.Tech and other Engineering courses.

 Also Read: